aleen42/How-elegant-a-common-point-is/Readme.md

 ====
 ###English
 - Sometimes we find that what we have learnt will find their 'place' in our daily life.
 The place is called **'a common point'** by me.
+That means a solution to a problem and a phenomenon in our daily life have crossed at a same point.
 These common points can help us to learn how to solve problems with phenomenons in our daily life.
 Gradually, you will find how elegant they are after you have found so many these points.
 To make it understood, I would like to give you an example:

 #####Example1
 - Phenomenon: Assume that there are a **text** and a **photo**, both to describe what a lady looks like.
 After a short time, you will have a conclusion that the lady is more impressive for people, who have watched the photo, than others, who have watched the text.